Kentucky Trivia ● Kentucky Tweets

 September 10, 1905, Pete Browning passed away.
-A genuine pre-modern national baseball star, one of the major league game’s pioneers, and one of the sport’s most enduring and intriguing figures, Louis Rogers “Pete” Browning was born in Louisville.
+A genuine pre-modern national baseball star, one of the major league game’s pioneers, and one of the sport’s most enduring and intriguing figures, Louis Rogers “Pete” Browning hailed from Louisville.

-On September 10, 1910, Knox County native James Black was named the 8th President of Union College.
+On September 10, 1910, Knox County native James Black became the 8th President of Union College.
 The following year, his alma mater awarded him an honorary Doctor of Laws degree.
-He served as president of Union College until 1912.
+He served as president until 1912.
 He would become Kentucky’s 39th governor in 1919.

 September 10, 1955, the Louisville Conference representing more than 100,000 Methodist in 52 Western and Central Kentucky counties, went on record in favor of keeping a separate subdivision of the church for Negro Methodist.

 On September 10, 1956, on the 1st day of public school, Louisville integrated peacefully, long before their counterparts in the Deep South.
 This received national attention.
 According to UofL History professor Tracy K’Meyer, there were only five white protesters.

 September 10, 1960, Farmington native Adrian Howard “Odie” Smith won a gold medal in the Rome Olympics in basketball.
 Touted as the greatest basketball team in Olympic history, the 1960 U.S. squad was so perfectly balanced that, unlike previous USA Olympic cage teams, no one player emerged as a dominant star.